abe33/uninstallable/README.md

 # uninstallable package

-A package that can't be installed until atom reach version 99.0.0.
+A package that should't be installed until atom reach version 99.0.0.